11 Tips To Sell Your Home For Top Dollar

 Most of the time, wallpaper should be removed.
 It really dates a home.
 If something needs to be painted, paint it.
 Painting is the best return on investment when selling your home.
 Neutral paints are generally the best and plain white is not usually recommended.

 If your flooring is dirty, worn or dated, replace it or have it professionally cleaned.
-It has to look good.
+It has to look good if you hope to sell your home.
 It is always best to replace flooring before listing your home for sale.
 Many sellers would rather give the buyers an allowance but allowances do not work because most buyers don't have vision.
 They cannot see what it will look like with new carpet.
 They simply judge your home by the way it looks like today.
 Some buyers do have vision and can see very clearly how the home will look with new flooring but most buyers cannot.
 An average grade neutral carpeting is usually recommended.

 There is nothing that will kill a sale faster than if people walk in and the house smells.
 We're talking about odors from pets, smoke, musty laundry and any other odors that could be offensive.
 Just make sure your house has a nice smell to it.
 You may need someone to come in and check that for you because most people are so used to the smell of their home that they are not a good judge to determine if the home smells or not.
 Ask a few people for their honest advice about how your home smells.
 Most people will not want to tell you that your home has an unpleasant smell so it’s important you tell them to be honest and that you need to know so you can eliminate any odors before putting your home on the market.